GabrielGhe/GabrielGhe.github.io/_posts/2015-01-26-web-crawler.md

 <!-- Overview -->
 <h3>Overview</h3>

 This post is about web crawling and scraping in python.
+The modules we will need are `requests` and `BeautifulSoup`.
 More information can be found [here for requests](http://docs.python-requests.org/en/latest/) and [here for BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/).

 {% highlight python linenos %}
 # first we need the 2 modules